fsgreco/fm-notes-markdown-converter/README.md

 * This is an early implementation just for my convenience (an alpha at least), feedback is appreciated.

-* You can generate a version without timestamp links by passing `false` as a second argument to the function `generateMarkdown`
+* You can generate a version without timestamp links by running `npm start -- nolinks` at step 4.

 ## Bonus - Josh Comeau course notes: